luapower/luapower-all/nw.md

 Get the frame rect in normal state (in screen coordinates).
 Unlinke client_rect() and frame_rect(), this always returns a rectangle.
+This is useful for recreating a window in its previous state which includes the normal frame rectangle, the maximized flag, and optionally the minimized flag.
+It doesn't include the fullscreen flag (you cannot create a window in fullscreen mode but you can enter fullscreen mode afterwards).

 ### `win:sizing(when, how, rect) -> true|nil`